Location: Utah Museum of Contemporary Art, Salt Lake City, Utah

-Size: Each weaving is approximately 22 feet / 6.7 meters square
+Size: Grouping of 9 weavings is approximately 22 feet / 6.7 meters square (dimensions variable)

 Using stainless steel hardware bolted to the wall as a structure, flagging tape was woven using a traditional basket weave.
 The corners of this arrangement were primarily monochromes with an accent of the diagonally opposite work.
 The adjacent works were mixtures of the panels on their left/right, top/bottom – essentially creating a color wheel and visual conversation between the four hues utilized in the overall museum exhibition – yellow, orange, green and blue.

 Using pedestals sourced from UMOCA’s collection, these three were chosen for their disparate dimensions.
 Using the hues from the exhibition plus the addition of white to reference the gallery itself and its primary usage as a “White Cube” these pedestals were wrapped in the same manner as a wall weavings, but using randomized color progressions as their pattern.

 Size: 12 x 22 x 9.5 feet / 3.66 x 6.71 x 2.9 meters